yoasyo25/career-development-curriculum/module_four/negotiations.md

     * In this case, create a pro and con list -- to decide which offer you’ll take
     * It’s not a red flag that they need you to hurry necessarily -- maybe they just got a bigger workload
     * Think about it as a whole -- what were your interactions like?
 What are the relationships with the team members?
     * You can still talk to your other companies -- *"I found out I need to let them know by this time, is there a way I could know about your hiring deadline by then?
 I’m still really interested."*

-  #### You Do
-  Spend some time thinking about this example offer, and write in your journal some things that you want to consider if this was offered to you.

 * **Negotiating an Offer:** Once you have all the facts and can make a decision, go back to the company --
   * Always negotiate in person or via phone, **never through email.**